Virginia Tech® home

 French Major

-What Is a Major in French?
+What is a Major in French?

-Why Study French Here?
+Why Study French at Virginia Tech?

 Our award-winning faculty care about our students and are dedicated to helping them grow intellectually.
 Small class sizes ensure that you will get to know your professors, and they will know you.
 Students will become fluent in the language and have a chance to immerse themselves in French culture through a study abroad or student exchange program.
 Our graduates pursue careers in a range of fields or continue their education at the graduate level.